-The traditional face-to-face Course Developer Training (CDT) has been revised into an all-online model of performance support called the Course Developer Program (CDP).
-The CDP provides direct learning support, instruction and resources, as well as an incremental course development process to keep faculty developers on track and on time with their course development or redevelopment projects.
+The online Course Developer Program (CDP) provides direct learning support, instruction and resources, as well as an incremental course development process to keep faculty developers on track and on time with their course development or redevelopment projects.

 The performance support model further: